2023-oss/.github/profile/EnglishREADME.md

 The consent form for the use of facilities written in paper is inconvenient for business operators to manage, and it is cumbersome for users to fill out and submit it in paper.

 **Our custom sign service** utilizes its own open-source public blockchain "Plate Chain" and it is a 'DID' based personal information submission system that utilizes 'SSI(Self-Signature Identifier)' which is managed by users with sovereignty over personal information.

+There are many Blockchain DID services currently in service, but if DID previously dealt with historical evidence and document reliability, our open source provides additional advantages by devising more automatic document destruction systems for privacy.
 ## Services
 <p align="center">
 <a href="https://coral-piranha-fd5.notion.site/CustomSign-2521b412b83144498284b498f67f8a9d"><img  src="https://img.shields.io/badge/Notion-000000?style=for-the-badge&logo=Notion&logoColor=white" width=160></a>